yulidarmaulana/Javascript_tic_tac_toe/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Proyek ini adalah proses pembelajaran saya mengiris desain situs web dari figma ke bootstrap
+Proyek ini adalah proses pembelajaran saya memahami tentang logika dari dasar javascript.

 ### Built With